 - Administrative-Security Prisons

 - Classification of Prisoners According to Degree of Security

 An Introduction to Prison Security Levels

-Medical and mental health care level classifications also impact life in federal prison, though to a lesser degree than security level classifications.
-In general, the higher the level, the better the care provided to inmates.
-For a federal inmate with a medical or mental health condition, the quality of care available at an institution can make a tremendous difference in the prison experience and quality of life.
+For federal inmates with medical or mental health conditions, the quality of care available at an institution can make a tremendous difference in their prison experience and quality of life.
 Sometimes the difference quite literally amounts to life or death.